Diabetic Neuropathy Pain

 Cause of Diabetic Neuropathy

-The causes are probably different for different types of diabetic neuropathy.
+The causes are suggested to be different for different types of diabetic neuropathy.
 Researchers are studying how prolonged exposure to high blood glucose causes nerve damage.
-Nerve damage is likely due to a combination of factors:
+Nerve damage is believed likely due to a combination of factors:

 • metabolic factors, such as high blood glucose, long duration of diabetes, abnormal blood fat levels, and possibly low levels of insulin